The dark matter wake of a galactic bar revealed by multichannel Singular Spectral Analysis: Simulation Methodology

 The upper row of Figure \ref{fig:evo} shows the face on density evolution of the disc over time (increasing left to right panels).
 The bar grows over time from an initially smooth disc to a very strong bar at late times.
 The final state of the bar in the right-hand panels is significantly stronger than the bar of the Milky Way, and the `Milky Way-like' stage is estimated to be approximately $t\sim3-4$ Gyr.
 In this work we analyse the full 11.7 Gyr of evolution beyond the Milky Way-like stage, as the goal of this paper is to illustrate the power of the tools in their ability to reveal coupled dynamical modes in the disc and halo, not to reproduce the Milky Way's bar specifically.

 The lower row of Figure \ref{fig:evo} shows the evolution of the dark matter density in a slice where $\mid z\mid\leqslant5$ kpc from the midplane.
 The left-most panel shows the number density, while the remaining panels show the fractional difference in density compared to the left panel.
 There is a clear overdense `dark bar' component in the inner galaxy which qualitatively matches the angle of the stellar bar in the upper row.
-There is also a general rearrangement of the halo particles to become less concentrated, developing a relative underdensity within $\sim10$, and overdensity outside this radius.
+There is also a general rearrangement of the halo particles to become less concentrated, developing a relative underdensity within $\sim10$ kpc, and overdensity outside this radius.
+We also note here that the dark matter response to the stellar spiral arms is faintly visible (on the order of a few percent) in the third and fourth columns, as described in \cite{Bernet+25}.
+We choose here to focus on the bar-halo coupling, and defer exploration of the spiral arm growth to future work.

 Figure \ref{fig:edge} shows the equivalent figure but for the edge on projection.
 The top row shows that a strong X feature evolves over time.
 We note here that in this model the X grows resonantly and the bar does not undergo a buckling event.
 The lower row shows the dark matter only appears to be trapped in the planar bar, with no obvious counterpart to the X, instead showing again the radial rearrangement of the dark matter away from the inner $\sim10$ kpc.
 We also note that at later times the dark matter halo undergoes the dipole instability described in \cite{Weinberg_2023_dipole_instability}, but it does not affect the subsequent analysis or conclusions in this work.